Because no one deserves to be hungry.

 - Optional Flyers/posters/theme props and decorations

-- Upon your arrival, check in with the store manager
+- Upon your arrival, check in with the store manager on duty

 - Occasionally walk through the store, picking up discarded shopping lists